cmizumoto/small-projects/README.md

 43- Feedback UI

 - Small component to obtain the user feedback, this time using event bubbling, parentNodes and childNodes, to communicate and showing data.

+44- Custom Range Slider

+- Making the label follow the range thumb, there is a bit of logic getting the values in the CSS via JS using getComputedStyle and getPropertyValue.
+Good for applications that need to ajust volume or other kinds of numeric values using range.